Sylvano Bussotti

-Sylvano Bussotti (1 October 1931 – 19 September 2021) was an Italian composer of contemporary classical music, also a painter, set and costume designer, opera director and manager, writer and academic teacher.
+Sylvano Bussotti (1 October 1931 – 19 September 2021) was an Italian composer of contemporary classical music and also a painter, set and costume designer, opera director and manager, and writer and professor.
 His compositions employ graphic notation, which has often created special problems of interpretation.
 He was known as a composer for the stage.
-His first opera was La Passion selon Sade, premiered in Palermo in 1965.
-Later operas and ballets were premiered at the Teatro Comunale di Firenze, Teatro Lirico di Milano, Teatro Regio di Torino and Piccola Scala di Milano, among others.
-He was artistic director of La Fenice in Venice, the Puccini Festival and the music section of the Venice Biennale.
+His first opera was La Passion selon Sade, which premiered in Palermo in 1965.
+Later Bussotti operas and ballets were premiered at the Teatro Comunale di Firenze, Teatro Lirico di Milano, Teatro Regio di Torino, and Piccola Scala di Milano, among other venued.
+He was artistic director of La Fenice in Venice, the Puccini Festival, and the music section of the Venice Biennale.
 He taught internationally, for a decade at the Fiesole School of Music.
-He is regarded as a leading composer of Italy's avantgarde, and a Renaissance man with many talents who combined the arts expressively.
+He is regarded as a leading composer of Italy's avantgarde, and a having been a Renaissance man with many talents who combined the arts expressively.

 Life and career

 Born in Florence, Bussotti learned to play the violin beginning before the age of five with Margherita Castellani, becoming a prodigy.
 He was also introduced to painting, by his uncle Tono Zancanaro and his older brother Renzo.
 At the Florence Conservatory, he studied harmony and counterpoint with Roberto Lupi, and piano with Luigi Dallapiccola, but achieved no diploma due to World War II.
 He kept studying composition on his own.
 From 1956, he studied privately in Paris with Max Deutsch, and met Luigi Nono, Pierre Boulez and Heinz-Klaus Metzger who introduced him to the Darmstädter Ferienkurse.
 His first composition performed in public was Breve, played by Françoise Deslogères at a gallery in Düsseldorf in 1958, with John Cage in the audience.
-In Paris, Cathy Berberian sang his works, conducted by Boulez.
+In Paris, Cathy Berberian sang his works, conducted by Pierre Boulez.
 Bussotti travelled to the U.S. in 1964 and 1965, visiting Buffalo and New York City invited by the Rockefeller Foundation.
 In 1972, he visited Berlin, invited by German Academic Exchange Service (DAAD) for the Ford Foundation.

-As a composer he was influenced by the twelve-tone music of Webern and later John Cage.
+As a composer he was influenced by the twelve-tone music of Anton Webern and later John Cage.
 Examples of his use of graphic notation in his pieces, often reflecting his personal life, included La Passion selon Sade and Lorenzaccio.
 He was a composer of the Florentine artistic current, that has been active since the end of World War II up to the present, including Giuseppe Chiari, Giancarlo Cardini, Albert Mayr, Marcello Aitiani, Sergio Maltagliati, Daniele Lombardi, and Pietro Grossi.
 These musicians experimented with the interaction between sound, sign, and vision, a synaesthetics of art derived from historical avant-gardes, from Kandinsky to futurism, to Scriabin and Schoenberg, all the way to Bauhaus.